Dathasai1234/Personal-Notes/Security/Defender for cloud/Cloud Workload Protection Plans/Other topics/Data Collection rules.md

 - Basically a configuration, which lets AMA know what type of data must be captured and forwarded to *data ingestion pipeline*.
 - It can do transformation which must be applied before the data gets ingested to the workspace.
-- And where exactly the data must be ingested, precisely
+- And where exactly the data must be ingested (which table of the workspace).